hbz/lobid/doc/lobid.md

 Abstract

-lobids is the central hub for the linked open data services provided by the Library Service Centre of North Rhine-Westphalia (hbz). lobid stands for "linking open bibliographic data".
-It provides search interfaces for users and web APIs for developers.
+lobid is the central hub for the linked open data services provided by the North Rhine-Westphalian Library Service Centre (hbz). lobid stands for "linking open bibliographic data".
+It offers search interfaces for users and web APIs for developers.

-The lobid services provide access to the title data of the hbz union catalog, to descriptions of library organisations and other memory institutions from the German Library Statistics (DBS) and the German ISIL registry, and to the Integrated Authority File (GND).
-Through the lobid services, these datasets are provided in a consistent form (JSON-LD over HTTP), ready to be used and integrated in various contexts.
+The lobid services provide access to the title data of the hbz union catalog, to descriptions of library organisations and other memory institutions from the German ISIL registry and the German Library Statistics (DBS), and to the Integrated Authority File (GND).
+Through the lobid services, these datasets are offered in a consistent form (JSON-LD over HTTP), ready to be used and integrated in various contexts.
 We provide versatile mechanisms to query the data.

-This article describes the technical background for implementing lobid and our experiences in transforming various data sets to JSON-LD.
+This article outlines the technical background for implementing lobid and our experiences in transforming various data sets to JSON-LD.
 We also describe our development process and our approach to documenting the services.

 Keywords